clarkedavida/bashScripts/README.md

 - `MILC`: Some scripts to assist with building MILC code.
 - `profilingExamples`: Some examples how to use profilers.
 These could be made more general later.
 - `SIMULATeQCD`: Some scripts to assist with building SIMULATeQCD.
+- `simulationManagement`: Script to assist with setting up lattice runs.
 - `slurm`: A collection of scripts to help manage clusters using slurm.
 - `tests`: Some tests to make sure the installation worked.